-Cardiff: Samuel Guy is a professional music teacher based in Cardiff, welcoming beginner students to take lessons with him.
-He is able to help students learn to play the music that they are passionate about, carefully building courses of lessons ideally suited to each student’s individual needs.
+Cardiff: Anna Stonehouse is a professional music teacher based in Cardiff, welcoming beginner students to take lessons with her.
+She is able to help students learn to play the music that they are passionate about, carefully building courses of lessons ideally suited to each student’s individual needs.

 Coventry: Graham Senior is a piano teacher based in Coventry, offering tuition to beginner to intermediate students of all ages.
 He is an experienced teacher, able to work with students across a wide range of different genres and musical backgrounds.

 Derby: Dom Scohy is an experienced piano teacher based in Derby, helping students of all learning abilities to progress their piano ability.
 She teaches both young learners and adults, read more about her piano lessons in Derby to find out more.